Removing barriers for developing affordable housing

-Big picture: Capital One funded a report from the Terner Center for Housing Innovation at the University of California Berkeley that examined ways to make the funding process for development of housing for households with low to moderate incomes more efficient.
+Capital One funded a report from the Terner Center for Housing Innovation at the University of California Berkeley that examined ways to make the funding process for development of affordable housing for households with low to moderate incomes more efficient.

-Why it matters: While the Low-Income Housing Tax Credit (LIHTC) program has been essential in the development of new affordable housing in the U.S. since inception, financing the development of those units requires a growing number of funding sources in order to maintain rent levels suitable for households with low to moderate incomes.
+While the Low-Income Housing Tax Credit program (LIHTC) has been essential in the development of new affordable housing in the U.S. since inception, financing the development of those units requires a growing number of funding sources in order to maintain rent levels suitable for households with low to moderate incomes.

 “If we can remove the complexity that developers face to get funding from various sources, they’ll make more efficient use of limited resources and build those important developments faster,” says Carol Galante, Faculty Director at the Terner Center for Housing Innovation.